 Welcome!

-I’m completing my PhD in philosophy at the University of Arizona.
-My research addresses issues at the intersection of feminist political philosophy, social metaphysics, and philosophy of law.
-I will be on the academic job market this fall.
+I’m currently completing my PhD in philosophy at the University of Arizona.
+My research addresses issues at the intersection of trans & queer feminism, political & social philosophy, and constitutional law.

 curriculum vitae